 &lt;sup>2 Other than the programs listed below.

-Non-M.A. and non-certificate students taking courses offered by another institution via the Great Plains Interactive Distance Education Alliance (GP-IDEA) will be charged the common
+&lt;sup>3 Non-M.A. and non-certificate students taking courses offered by another institution via the Great Plains Interactive Distance Education Alliance (GP-IDEA) will be charged the common price.

 OTHER COSTS